Tamillis/4x44/README.md

 ### TODO List
  - Start a basic game loop - a little dude that you can order to move, cycle turns, try and collect as many gems as you can before 44 turns are up
+ - - Select and move movement system for entities
+ - - When entity is on gem tile, pickup gem
  - Add region landmass counter, spawn minerals / resources according to above-sea landmass & region (so iron-rich region/s, copper-rich region/s, gold-silver-tin present regions)
  - Diversify tile types (highland forests vs lowland forests, coastal biomes (not just sand), hot desert, cold desert, tundra, mountain biomes? etc)
  - Update world gen to be circular, start including the various stages and transitioning the world through those stages at on cue